abbykeck/CS121FinalProject/README.md

 ## GameNode class (in GameLL.java)
 Implements Serializable\
 Acts as a sort of wrapper class between GameLL and Game.
 Additionally handles API to make an instance of Game.
 An instance of GameNode contains a Game instance (game), data for the next GameNode (next), and getters and setters for both.
 Null-parameter constructor sets both game and next to null, single-parameter constructor takes an instance of Game and passes it to game.\
+## GameList class (in GameLL.java)
+Implements Serializable\
+Only contains a list of Games, primarily exists to handle JSON input as the CheapShark API always returns a JSON containing list of games, even if there is only a single game.
 ## Game class (in GameLL.java)
 Implements Serializable\
 Data is read from JSON